 He is best known for his short film Sacred Economics (2012) with Charles Eisenstein and Amplify Her (2017) about the rise of the feminine in electronic music.
 His current projects include Lost Nation Road (2019) with Stephen Jenkinson and Eros: The Source Awakens (2019) about the revolutionary peace village Tamera in Portugal.

 His focus covers a range of diverse topics & subjects, though all fall under his mission of exploring the intersection of eros, emergence, and village.

-He is co-producing Velcrow Ripper’s upcoming film Occupy Love (2013), and also in post-production for the short film Reactor (2013).
-Sacred Economics (2012) is one of his most popular web films, in collaboration with author Charles Eisenstein.
+Ian’s previous work includes Dear Guardians (2014) which won Best Documentary at the Media Film Festival and was named a Vimeo Staff Pick.
+He co-produced Velcrow Ripper’s feature film Occupy Love (2013), and the short film Reactor (2013), in collaboration with the late Michael Stone.
 Ian’s previous short The Revolution Is Love (2011) was named one of the top 10 Occupy films to watch 2011.

 In 2010, he released his first documentary feature “One Week Job” – an inspirational story about a guy who worked 52 jobs in 52 weeks to find his passion.
 The project received widespread media attention (New York Times, CNN) and the film was aired on CBC Documentary Channel.

 Ian MacKenzie also served as head of Matador Productions, overseeing original video series for the world’s largest independent travel magazine.
 The series “Breaking Free” was shot in countries ranging from China, Panama, Nicaragua, Thailand, Japan, and more.